package lib

 - DataFrame of valid shortest paths found in the BFS

-- class ConnectedComponents extends Arguments with Logging with WithAlgorithmChoice with WithCheckpointInterval with WithBroadcastThreshold with WithIntermediateStorageLevel with WithUseLabelsAsComponents with WithMaxIter with WithLocalCheckpoints
+- class ConnectedComponents extends Arguments with Logging with WithCheckpointInterval with WithBroadcastThreshold with WithIntermediateStorageLevel with WithUseLabelsAsComponents with WithMaxIter with WithLocalCheckpoints

 Connected Components algorithm.